SchapiroLabor/histoCAT/README.md

     - Matlab Compiler (Only if you want to produce compiled installers)
     - Mapping Toolbox
 - In the MATLAB IDE, navigate to the root of this repository, make sure you are in histoCAT/ folder and not in the `histoCAT/histoCAT/` subfolder
-- In the MATLAB IDE, run `addpath(genpath(pwd))`, this makes sure all functions defined in the .m files in the subfolders are accessible.
+- In the MATLAB IDE, run `set_path`, this makes sure all functions defined in the .m files in the subfolders are accessible, while excluding compilation folders.
 - Run `histoCAT` to start histoCAT from source.
 - Run `compile` to compile and produce installer for histoCAT.